-I am amused to see so many online sources touting their ponzu recipe because it is like searching in Japanese and finding a thousand and one recipes for Mexican pozole by Japanese media outlets (no mames guey, Chino).
+I am amused to see so many online sources touting their ponzu recipes because it’s like searching in Japanese and finding a thousand and one recipes for Mexican pozole by Japanese media outlets (no mames, güey, Chino, not going to happen).

-Yet, all these sites, food bloggers, and more have their “Japanese ponzu sauce” recipe, aye guey.
+Yet, all these sites, food bloggers, and more have their “Japanese ponzu sauce” recipes, aye guey.

-These are some of the best bottled Japanese ponzu brands that I have tried and used extensively over the last couple of decades as a Japanese American, along with my all-time favorite.
+These are some of the best bottled Japanese ponzu brands that I have tried and used extensively over the last couple of decades as a Japanese American, including my all-time favorite.

 Just like Worcestershire, ponzu has a base including fish.
 Worcestershire utilizes anchovies, and ponzu uses smoked and fermented skipjack tuna (there are vegan options).